-Developing and deploying an extension (SOE or SOI) for a map or image service takes several steps.
+Developing and deploying an extension (SOE or SOI) for a service takes several steps.

 - Write the code—When working in Java, you can get started creating an extension using an Eclipse plug-in wizard.
 The wizard ensures that your extension implements the required interfaces and can respond to REST or SOAP web service calls.

 - Build your project and package it into an .soe file—SOEs and SOIs are both encapsulated in an .soe file.
 After compiling your code, you create the .soe file using Esri-provided utilities integrated into your IDE.